WHY WE LOVE IT: A sweet and creamy coffee that makes us even more excited for the future of specialty coffee in Brazil.

 REGION: Serra do Cabral, Minas Gerais

-PROCESSING METHOD: Natural, shade slow-dried
+PROCESSING: Natural, shade slow-dried

-VARIETY: Red Catuai
+VARIETY: Yellow Catuai